 Counseling services are available for students at University Counseling Services located on the 5th Floor of the Northwest Quadrant.
 Use the ORANGE elevators to access the 5th floor.
 Exit elevator to the right and find reception at the fall end of the hallway.

 University Counseling Services of the Norris Health Center provides evaluation and short-term counseling for students with Mental Health and/or Alcohol and Other Drug Abuse (AODA) concerns.
 If it is assessed that your need for services requires longer-term counseling or resources/competencies beyond what we can provide, we will assist with a referral to an appropriate community/off-campus mental health or AODA provider.

-If your situation is a crisis in which you are feeling unstable, unable to function well, or fearful for your personal safety, brief emergency screenings are available daily between 8am-4pm with either a crisis counselor or a member of the counseling staff.
+If your situation is a crisis in which you are feeling unstable, unable to function well, or fearful for your personal safety, brief crisis screenings are available daily between 8am-4pm with either a crisis counselor or a member of the counseling staff.
 University Counseling Services does not offer urgent psychiatric services.

 Psychiatric consultations and short-term medication management are available on a limited basis for students with a clinical need for these services.

 University Counseling Services staff are available to consult with faculty, staff, family and friends who are concerned about a student.
 Within limits of confidentiality and expertise, we will assist in the process of obtaining counseling or other appropriate assistance for the student.
 University Counseling Services staff also provides outreach to the campus in the form of classroom presentations, mental health screening days, trainings and small group interventions.